enix/revealjs/README.md

-A simple container which accelerates the revealjs installation
+A simple container which accelerates the revealjs installation.

+# Tags

+enix/revealjs:1